karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 ### Retrieve Plugin Schema

 Retrieve the schema of a plugin's configuration.
-This is useful to understand what fields a plugin accepts, and can be used for building third-party integrations to the Kong's plugin system.
+This is useful to understand what fields a plugin accepts, and can be used for building third-party integrations to the Qordoba's plugin system.

 <div class="endpoint get">/plugins/schema/{plugin name}</div>